November 3rd Presidential Election

 The irony of Trump’s claims regarding which news media he considers “fake” is that the companies that do meet his approval (what he once called “Trump Media”) are the very agencies we should be most concerned about.
 And it was those news organizations who promoted the big lie of widespread voter fraud.

 One of the clearest reasons why The Big lie of widespread voter fraud continued to thrive was that Trump was not alone in it.
 Not only have millions of pro-Trump supporters bought into it, but it has been actively promoted by many Republican Congressmen and Senators.
 While some Congressional Republicans did not accept the lie, thankfully, including Senator Mitt Romney, Congressman Adam Kinzinger, and Liz Cheney, and spent their energy debunking it, it was only a small handful of them and not enough to make a difference in persuading their base.
 The zealous rhetoric that “the election was stolen” had already spread like wildfire among Trump supporters.

 What is perhaps even more alarming than GOP Congressional leaders supporting Trump’s big lie, was that many of them warned Americans just four years prior that Donald Trump was a loose canon and that a Trump presidency was absolutely dangerous for our country.
 If they had known four years ago just how dangerous he was, then what led them to do a complete reversal?
-Hear what leading Republicans in Congress said about Donald Trump in 2016 and how they completely changed their tune.
-Here’s another source.
+Hear what leading Republicans in Congress said about Donald Trump in 2016 and how they completely changed their tune in 2017-2020 after he was elected president (third source).
 Pay attention to the dates.

 Our system of government allows presidential candidates to ask for a recount when the vote count is close between the two final candidates in a presidential election.
 This was the case in Georgia, Philadelphia, and Wisconsin.
 They each recounted and Biden won.
 In fact, Georgia recounted twice, and in each of the three counts Biden won.